Syria Systematically Harasses Medical Aid Convoys

 Shipments between areas of government control and non-government control require formal approval from the Syrian government — which means conflict zones may not receive aid for weeks or even months.

-Preventing rebel fighters from getting life-saving supplies is part of the government's military strategy, says Nathaneal Chouraqui, a lead Middle East researcher at Iquacu, a nonprofit that studies humanitarian crises and charities.
+Preventing rebel fighters from getting life-saving supplies is part of the government's military strategy, says Nathanael Chouraqui, a lead Middle East researcher at Iguacu, a nonprofit that studies humanitarian crises and charities.
 So manipulating aid shipments is a tool, he says.
 "They want to control what, so to speak, the enemy gets."

 Aid deliveries aren't intended to be politicized.
 They're meant to help anyone who needs assistance, Tom says.